 The DocuSign e-signature integration allows your Legal departments plus the wider business to upload and execute documents, and even run them through complex approval workflows.
 You can then set customisable reminders for contract milestones to ensure they never miss an expiry or opportunity to negotiate a renewal.

-What’s more, all signed contracts are then stored within Plexus Gateway, giving the business a single source of truth for their contract, plus a full audit trail.
+What’s more, all signed contracts are then stored within Plexus, giving the business a single source of truth for their contract, plus a full audit trail.